mkishi1221/mkishi1221.github.io/_includes/cv.md

 Amutri is a cloud-rendered 3D visualisation platform that helps engineering teams present and explore complex technical ideas.
 Users can upload their CAD files and convert them into visually rich real-time rendered 3D Presentations that can be shared across their organisation.

+Here's a short video of the product:

+<p><iframe src="https://www.youtube.com/embed/a6egHqd2qzU" frameborder="0" allowfullscreen></iframe></p>

 I'm responsible for leading the development team at Amutri, serving as the strategic link between engineering, product marketing, and customer-facing teams to ensure alignment across the business.

-- I led the development team across frontend, backend, Unreal Engine and 3D content creation.
+- Managed multiple teams across frontend, backend, Unreal Engine and 3D content creation.
 Responsible for development strategy, design process, and day-to-day execution and delivery.
 - Spearheaded the design and launch of core features including Secure Sharing, Guided Tours, and Smart Insights — directly enabling a six-figure pilot with Rolls-Royce SMR.
 - Led customer onboarding and insight gathering with enterprise partners such as Rolls-Royce SMR and AtkinsRéalis.
 - Defined and managed product requirements, user research, and owning the product knowledge base for internal teams and external users.
-- Directed product marketing initiatives including website development, sales collateral, and investor presentations.
+- Directed product marketing including the landing page, sales collateral, and investor presentations.
 - Designing and building internal data science tools to enhance infrastructure monitoring, reduce errors, and accelerate support workflows.
 - Overseeing product quality through test strategy design, release validation, and ongoing performance monitoring.
 - Leading R&D efforts into next-generation 3D interaction, including the integration of natural language processing and real-time graphics technologies.